jamaalm01/CalorieEstimator/README.md

 The user is generally expected to take top view photos of the food items.
 Each classification and calorie estimation task given by the user is considered as a project within the app.
 It has the ability to store the processed output data (resultant food names and the estimated calories) of the project locally in the phone which can be viewed anytime.
 When a project is initiated it sends the project related data to a remote server and receives the result data back from the server after processing.

+In a new version of the app (not updated in github yet) the ML task takes place in the phone itself, which is done with the help of android tensorflow